Your browser is out of date.

 Petroglyphs of Tamgaly Tas

-This culture maintains a high degree of authenticity.
-The petroglyphs are an important part of their cultural history as well.
-The clear and legible mantras ask for prosperity, knowledge and mercy.
-The large size, unique appearance and religious inscriptions separate them from their stone age ancestors in Central Asia.
+The site is spread out along the Ile River on 15 rocks, each with ornate examples of iconostasis.
+They have been well preserved and maintain a high degree of authenticity.
+The petroglyphs are an important part of the cultural history in the region and the large size, unique appearance, and religious inscriptions separate them from their Stone Age equivalents in Central Asia.